Unfortunately, this page is not translated to Norwegian

 EURO in Ukraine

-• In addition to HEKS-EPER, the following local partners are part of NCA’s response in 2024: Angels of Salvation, Insight, Southern Development Strategy, Youth of Ukraine, Faith Hope Love, Way Home, Green Landiya in Ukraine and CASMED and Casa Mariorei in Moldova.
+• In addition to HEKS-EPER, the following local partners are part of NCA’s response in 2025: Angels of Salvation, Southern Development Strategy, Youth of Ukraine, Ukraine Education Platform, Camino, Peaceful Heaven of Kharkiv in Ukraine

 • The response is planned, implemented and monitored in partnership with national, regional and local authorities and national organisations and cluster coordination structures, and is complementary to responses provided by other actors.